DraconDev/azumi/tasks.md

-- ? put style last
+- ? put style last , and force script to be first, so script , html, style

 - ? dont bake in azumi js into html but make it optional